aiven/devportal/docs/products/postgresql/reference/list-of-advanced-params.rst

     - Enables the ``PGbouncer`` over a private link.
   * - ``public_access.pgbouncer``
     - boolean
-    - Allows the clients to connect to `PGbouncer`` from the public internet for service nodes that are in a virtual private cloud (VPC) or another type of private network.
+    - Allows the clients to connect to `PgBouncer`` from the public internet for service nodes that are in a virtual private cloud (VPC) or another type of private network.